-Being open and transparent is incredible important to Plan Insurance Brokers.
-For that reason we aim to make relevant information readily available to our customers.
+Being open and transparent is incredibly important to Plan Insurance Brokers.
+For that reason, we aim to make relevant information readily available to our customers.
 The following links should prove useful if you require details of relating to any of our terms, data and/or privacy policies:

 By asking us to quote for, arrange or handle your insurances, you are providing your informed agreement to these Terms of Business.
 We draw your particular attention to:

 For your own benefit and protection, you should read these terms carefully.
 If you are unsure about any aspect of our Terms of Business or have any questions regarding our relationship with you, please contact us at the address overleaf

 Chauffeur Plan Insurance Services, Commercial Plan Insurance, Plan Assist, Plan Insurance Services, Taxi Plan Insurance Services, Trade Plan Insurance Services, Plan Insurance Brokers, are trading names of The Plan Group Ltd which is authorised and regulated by the Financial Conduct Authority (FCA).
 Our FCA Register number is 307249.
 Our permitted business is introducing, advising, arranging, dealing as agent and assisting in the administration and performance of general insurance contracts and credit broking which is limited to the broking of credit agreements related to insurance premiums.
 You may check this on the FCA register by visiting the FCA website, www.fca.gov.uk/register or by contacting the FCA on 0800 111 6768.

 Our role is to advise you and, after we have assessed your needs, to make a suitable recommendation.
 We will not in any circumstance guarantee the solvency of any insurer.

 Our product range and the range of insurers used